RsyncProject/rsync/rsync.1.md

     "auto" and all unknown compression names.
 If the remote rsync is not new enough to handle a compression negotiation list, the list is silently ignored unless it contains the string "FAIL".

-    Use "rsync -V" to see the default compress list.

 0.  `--compress-level=NUM`